NeverLow1994/SINCEF/README.md

 # SINCEF
-Single-cell DNA methylome clustering by reconstructing dissimilarity matrix with embedding fusion
+Single-cell DNA methylome clustering by reconstructing dissimilarity matrix with embedding fusion.
+SINCEF is provided as an R package which could be installed by the corresponding SINCEF_0.1.0.tar.gz file.

 # Tutorial